titan-x/titan/README.md

 ## Client-Server Protocol

-(Devastator server is entirely built on top of [Neptulon](https://github.com/nbusy/neptulon) framework.
+(Titan server is entirely built on top of [Neptulon](https://github.com/neptulon/neptulon) framework.
 You can browse Neptulon repository to get more in-depth info.)

 Client server communication protocol is based on [JSON RPC](http://www.jsonrpc.org/specification) 2.0 specs.
 Mobile devices connect with the TLS endpoint and the Web browsers utilizes the WebSocket endpoint.
 The message framing on the TLS endpoint is quite simple: